-The tree lined Long Walk Drive, to the south of the site, which led off the main Chittlehampton road towards the Triumphal Arch would have afforded tantalising glimpses of the Castle Hill House and estate, prior to reaching the zenith view afforded through the Triumphal Arch.
-Much of this avenue has like the others of the estate been partially lost, and has been partially replanted in recent years.
-A copse of trees was added at the south-western end, probably to screen the farmbuildings at Outbarton Cottage in the late 18th or early 19th century.
+The tree lined Long Walk Drive, to the south-west and south of the site, which led off the main Chittlehampton road towards the Triumphal Arch would have afforded tantalising glimpses of the Castle Hill House and estate, prior to reaching the zenith view afforded through the Triumphal Arch.
+Much of this avenue has like the others of the estate been partially lost, and has been replanted in recent years.
+A copse of trees was added at the south-western end, probably to screen the farm buildings at Outbarton Cottage in the late 18th or early 19th century.